+Sally is the manager of Bon Secours Health System, Inc. Heart and Vascular Institute Cardiac Catheterization Laboratory.
 Sally is Director of the Cardiovascular School of Technology for the Sentara College of Health Sciences.
-Specialties that she directs include Non-Invasive Echocardiography, Invasive Cardiology, Electrophysiology, and Peripheral Vascular Technologies.
+Specialties that she directs include Invasive Cardiology, Electrophysiology, and Endovascular Technologies.

 Sally has a defined passion and dedication for promotion of education, awareness and prevention of the cardiovascular disease states which represent the number one killer of our nation.

 Patrick is the director of the invasive cardiovascular technology program at Southeast Technical Institute in Sioux Falls, South Dakota.
 As director, Patrick assists with oversight and implementation of all cardiovascular core courses for invasive and non-invasive tracts, as well as developing and implanting curriculum for the invasive, electrophysiology, and special procedure courses associated with the invasive program.